mnot/I-D/http-key/draft.md

 Foo: 19.9
 ~~~

-whereas the following would fall into the second bucket:
+whereas the following would fall into the second segment:

 ~~~
 Foo: 20